python-pillow/Pillow/.github/CONTRIBUTING.md

 ## Reporting Issues

 When reporting issues, please include code that reproduces the issue and whenever possible, an image that demonstrates the issue.
+Please upload images to GitHub, not to third-party file hosting sites.
+If necessary, add the image to a zip or tar archive.

 The best reproductions are self-contained scripts with minimal dependencies.
+If you are using a framework such as plone, Django, or buildout, try to replicate the issue just using Pillow.

 ### Provide details